diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Document common error scenarios, testing patterns, and expected behaviors to help Copilot suggest robust code that handles edge cases appropriately.

 **Why this improves Copilot understanding:** Testing documentation and error patterns help Copilot understand expected behavior and common failure scenarios.
-This knowledge is crucial for suggesting robust code that handles edge cases and follows established testing patterns in your project.
+This knowledge is crucial for suggesting robust code that handles edge cases and follows established testing patterns in our project.

-**Impact on suggestion relevance:** With clear testing strategies and error patterns, Copilot can suggest code that includes appropriate error handling, follows your testing conventions, and anticipates common problems, leading to more reliable and testable code suggestions.
+**Impact on suggestion relevance:** With clear testing strategies and error patterns, Copilot can suggest code that includes appropriate error handling, follows our testing conventions, and anticipates common problems, leading to more reliable and testable code suggestions.

 #### Common Error Scenarios